-Proposal 1 Election of eight directors for a one-year term to expire at the 2018 Annual Meeting of Stockholders Each director must be elected by a plurality of the votes cast.
+Proposal 1 Election of eight directors for a one-year term to expire at the 2019 Annual Meeting of Stockholders Each director must be elected by a plurality of the votes cast.
 This means the eight nominees who receive the greatest number of FOR votes will be elected.
-Proposal 2 Ratification of the appointment of KPMG as our independent registered public accounting firm for fiscal year 2017 This proposal must be approved by a majority of the votes cast by Stockholders present in person or represented by proxy voting together as a single class.
+Proposal 2 Ratification of the appointment of KPMG as our independent registered public accounting firm for fiscal year 2018 This proposal must be approved by a majority of the votes cast by Stockholders present in person or represented by proxy voting together as a single class.
 This means the number of votes cast by Stockholders FOR the proposal must exceed the number of votes cast AGAINST the proposal.
 Proposal 3 Advisory vote to approve the compensation of our named executive officers This proposal must be approved by a majority of the votes cast by Stockholders present in person or represented by proxy voting together as a single class.
 This means the number of votes cast by Stockholders FOR the proposal must exceed the number of votes cast AGAINST the proposal.
-Proposal 4 Advisory vote to recommend the frequency of the stockholder vote to approve the compensation of our named executive officers The option of one year, two years or three years that receives the greatest number of votes will be considered the frequency selected by our Stockholders.